QCD to Life Income Gifts (the “Legacy IRA”) Frequently Asked Questions

 What about funding a charitable remainder trust with a QCD?

 The Legacy IRA Act permits funding a CRT with a QCD, however, as a practical matter this option is very limited.
-In most circumstances, funding a CRT with only $53,000 does not make economic or practical sense.
+In most circumstances, funding a CRT with only $53,000 (or $54,000 in 2025) does not make economic or practical sense.
 Even if each member of a married couple is eligible to contribute a QCD of $53,000 to jointly fund a CRT, the resulting total is probably still too low to be practical.
 For these reasons, the Legacy IRA QCD will primarily be used with charitable gift annuities.

 Can a donor make an additional contribution to the CRT to bring it up to our required CRT minimum gift?